wrcar/hello-world/README.md

 # hello-world
-This is my first GIT repository
+This is my first GIT repository.
+I will use that repository to see power of dark GIT side.